 Jacob of course was furious about the deception.
 The swindler had been swindled.
 He did not want Leah, he wanted Rachel.
 Jacob and Laban worked out another deal for another seven years of service.
 When the seven-day marriage ritual with Leah was complete, Jacob immediately married Rachel.

 The Bible says in Genesis 29:30 that “Jacob loved Rachel more than Leah.”
-The words “more than” are not in the original Hebrew text.
+The words more than are not in the original Hebrew text.
 The interpreters of the Old Testament added those words to the text much later.
 What the Bible indicates here is that Jacob did not love Leah at all.
 Jacob had eyes only for Rachel and he did not care about Leah.
-Jacob's heart was for the super-model, not the homely girl who needed glasses.
+Jacob's heart was for the super-model, not the homely girl who had “weak eyes.”

 Two women; one was loved and the other was unloved.
 The interesting thing to look at is the personalities of the two women.
 They were like night and day, complete opposites.
 Let me show you.